Narrative theory and storytelling with AI

 How ironic is it that knowing about dramatic irony does nothing to make your writing more dramatic?
 Sure, it's fun to look at examples and get a general sense of why some stories work better than others.
-But try and apply what you learn to your work—and you quickly find that understanding difficult, if not impossible, to translate into action.
+But try and apply what you learn to your work—and you quickly find incorporating irony difficult, if not impossible, to translate into action.

 But it's an excellent place to start.